1. Carefully read the occupants fumigation notice and all disclosures documents.

 I. All exterior doors (including water heater cabinets) must be lockable.
 If no hasp or other interior/exterior locking device exists, state law requires nailing these doors shut.
 If no other adequate locking means is provided, and the fumigation licensee is required to nail a door shut, we assume no liability for resulting damages to include those to the door and doorjamb.

 THIS OCCUPANT NOTICE MUST BE SIGNED, FRONT AND BACK.
-AND BE IN THE POSSESSION OF OUR CREW AT THE JOB SITE IN ORDER TO FUMIGATE.
+AND BE IN THE POSSESSION OF OUR CREW AT THE JOB SITE TO FUMIGATE.
 IF YOU HAVE BEEN INSTRUCTED TO LEAVE A COPY ON SITE, PLEASE LEAVE THE ORIGINAL SIGNED COPY.